 Tools needed to make homemade tortillas

-- Tortilla press (this is the one we use, and LOVE)
+- Tortilla press (this is the one we’ve used for years, and LOVE)

 - Parchment paper (I love these pre-cut sheets)